EnigmaCurry/d.rymcg.tech/_terminal/nix/README.md

 ```

 The volumes for `/home/nix-user` (home directory) and `/nix` (the
-user's nix store) are created on first startup. the `/nix` volume
+user's nix store) are created during the initial build process, and
+*copied* on first startup.
+Each instance is a "fat" copy.
+The `/nix`
-especially is quite large, and takes 1-2 minutes to finish copying, so
+volume especially is quite large (~2GB), and takes 1-2 minutes to
-be patient.
-This is much faster on subsequent starts.
+finish copying, so be patient.
+The volumes persist, so the startup
+time will be much improved on the second time you run `make shell`.

+The [entrypoint](nix-user/entrypoint.sh) is run on every startup, and
+it will create the SSH keys (if needed), and clone the `d.rymcg.tech`
+git repository (if not already), runs `home-manager switch`, and then
+starts an interactive Bash shell.
+You can press `Ctrl-D` or type
+`exit` to leave the shell.

-You can run several independent shells at the same time, each running
+You can run several independent shells at the same time (in separate
+terminals), and each runs in a different container, but each instance
-in a separate containers, but they share the same home directory and
-the same `/nix` store.
+shares the same home directory and the same `/nix` store.

-In order to run totally separate containers with different data, you
+In order to run totally separate containers, with different data, you
 must use separate instances.
 For that, use [`make
 instance`](../../README.md#creating-multiple-instances-of-a-service).